shawnhuyiwen/pulse/docs/Markdown/MainPage.md

 ## Planned Software Improvements

+- Pulse asset in the Unity Asset Store
+- Pediatric physiology prototype
+- Respiratory fatigue and chronic condition exacerbation
+- Surface area and efficiency parameters for the gas diffusion model
+- A more accurate pneumothorax model
+- A second order baroreceptor model
+- Modularity improvements for system/model/circuit swapping
-- Official contribution plan for pulling/merging methodology changes
+- Official contribution plan for merge requests for methodology/model changes
-- Modularity improvements for model swapping

 - - -